 The motorbike ride down to the national park is really an attraction itself – you drive up and down the coastal road that eventually leads into dense rainforest and you’ll highly probably pass some naughty (or just hungry) monkeys along the way.
 Just 200m before the visitor center there is a ticket booth where you will have to pay an admission fee of 200 Baht (for Thais it’s 20 Baht).

 Lanta Old Town

 There are only few reasons to leave Koh Lanta’s beaches on the west coast and visit the rough and rocky east coast that has only few guesthouses and otherwise mostly villages, hills and rainforest.
-The so called “Lanta Old Town” is one of the reasons and as you can see in the picture above, it’s basically one street of old style houses and almost every single building runs some sort of tourist oriented business: Café, seafood restaurant, clothes shop, accessories shop.
+The so called “Lanta Old Town” is one of the reasons and as you can see in the picture above, it’s basically one street of old style houses and almost every single building runs some sort of tourist-oriented business: Café, seafood restaurant, fashion shop, accessories shop.

 I don’t really like that place to be honest but I did enjoy the views of Lanta Old Town, the ocean and the hills in the background from the jetty: